OscarGodson/EpicEditor/README.md

 ### save()

-Manually saves a file.
+Manually saves a file to client side storage (localStorage by default).
 EpicEditor will save continuously every 100ms by default, but if you set `autoSave` in the options to `false` or to longer intervals it's useful to manually save.

+**Note:** This does _not_ save files to your server or machine (yet).
+This simply looks in localStorage where EpicEditor stores drafts.

 ```javascript
 saveFileBtn.onclick = function () {